 You can leverage situational marketing by making sure that you are always keeping in touch with local charities in your area.
 There are so many great reasons to do this.
 The first is that most people love to help out local charities, and in return, they have given you a reason to get out there and do the legwork for them.
 If you’re not in your community, you may not even know that there are programs that need assistance.
 By staying in touch with your local charity, you give them the opportunity to pitch you on one particular item or group of items that they need, and that will result in a warm call back from you.
 Not only is that a good thing for the charity itself, but if you have done an excellent job with the local charities, it will also be good for your business because you will become an advocate for them in their community.

 Another way to take advantage of situational marketing for your business is to design around the specific circumstances of the individual customer.
 Let’s say, for instance, that you sell car parts to moms who are going on a cross-country trip.
-When you design around the needs of this particular customer, you will find that you will get more out of the campaign than if you had marketed the product around general family needs.
+When you design around the needs of this particular customer, you will find that you will get more out of this content strategy than if you had marketed the product around general family needs.